Gonggar County

-Gonggar County, also Gongkar (贡嘎县), is a county of Shannan in the southeastern part of Tibet Autonomous Region, China, it's one of the 12 counties of the prefecture.
+Gonggar County, also Gongkar (贡嘎县), is one of the 12 counties of Shannan in the southeastern part of Tibet Autonomous Region, China.
 It has under its jurisdiction five towns, four townships, and contains notable landmarks such as the Gonggar Choide Monastery, the Zhug Dêqên Qoikor Monastery, Gangdoi Town, the Gonggar Dzong at Xoi, the Lhasa Gonggar Airport at Gyazhugling, the Tubdain Ramai Monastery and the county seat of Gyixung.

 Legend

 The fable narrated about this county is that the "first Tibetan was born to the fairy girl, Ruosa and her monkey lover".

 History

 History of the county came into limelight with the establishment of the Sakyapa school of Tibetan Buddhism.
 Among the many dzongs and monasteries established in the 14th century, the best known are the Gonngar Dzong and the Gonggar Choede Monastery.

 In recent history of the county, during the reform of the late 1950s, Gonggar County was the scene of armed rebellion between the Kamba rebels (under the banner of “four rivers and six mountain ranges”) and the People's Liberation Army of China (PLA); PLA troops were killed and their convoy of army vehicles ambushed here.